National Academy of Osteopathy (Canada) teaches European style osteopathy (manual osteopathy). We do not teach osteopathic medicine.

 Click on the link below to see a sample of student card issued to students.
 Your National Academy of Osteopathy student card entitles you to discount on thousands of items in North America, Europe and elsewhere.
 Please make sure you keep your student card with you at all times as a proof of being an NAO student.
 Click Here

 Physiotherapist & university professor Dr Hossein Khorami, his daughter Saba, a kinesiologist & optometrist wife Dr Maryam Gharahgozloo graduated together as manual osteopaths from NAO in July 2014.
 While we had a number of couples and siblings studying together at NAO, this is the first time all members of a family enrolled together at NAO.
 Click on the link below to see their photos: Click Here

-A survey done in 2012 indicates that manual osteopathy is the most popular treatment for low back pain by Canadian patients as compared to chiropractic, physiotherapy, acupuncture, pain medication and massage therapy.
+A survey done in 2012 indicates that manual osteopathy is the most popular treatment for chronic low back pain by Canadian patients as compared to chiropractic, physiotherapy, acupuncture, pain medication and massage therapy.